houseofstake/house-of-stake-contracts/API.md

 /// To refresh the amount the owner can call `refresh_staking_pool_balance`. pub fn get_known_deposited_balance(&self) -> NearToken;

 /// Returns the balance of the account owner.
-It includes vested and extra tokens that
-/// may have been deposited to this account.
-/// NOTE: Some of this tokens may be deposited to the staking pool. pub fn get_owners_balance(&self) -> NearToken;
+/// Note: This is the same as `get_balance`. pub fn get_owners_balance(&self) -> NearToken;

 /// Returns total balance of the account including tokens deposited to the staking pool. pub fn get_balance(&self) -> NearToken;

-/// Returns the amount of tokens the owner can transfer from the account.
-/// Transfers have to be enabled. pub fn get_liquid_owners_balance(&self) -> NearToken;
+/// Returns the amount of tokens the owner can transfer from the account. pub fn get_liquid_owners_balance(&self) -> NearToken;

 /// Returns the version of the Lockup contract.